Preface

 However, the fact is that Case A is applied until Chrome-66.

-is definitive, always 80px.
+Anyway, line-height is definitive, always 80px.

 After reading 10.6.1 Inline, non-replaced elements in CSS2.1 and SO, I think the point is below: